ludlows/chuffman/README.md

 huffman coding implemented in C for educational purpose from scratch.

-Using Encoding Tree and Decoding Tree to achieve information compression and Compression.
+Using Encoding Tree and Decoding Tree to achieve information Compression and Extraction.

 The code works well with ASCII texts.